asos-conradannan/vscode-pm-course-part2-mcps/4.5-miro-boards/SCRIPT.md

 Notice you got:
 - All board elements
 - Item types and content
-- Structured data you can analyze
+- Structured data you can analyse

 **Exercise 2: Filter by Item Type**